The Complete Guide to Freediving in Melbourne

 What is Freediving?

 Freediving is the practice of diving underwater on a single breath, without the use of scuba equipment.
-It's one of the oldest forms of diving, and Melbourne offers some of Australia's best conditions for learning and practicing this incredible discipline.
+It's one of the oldest forms of diving, and Melbourne offers some of Australia's best conditions for learning and practising this incredible discipline.

 Why Melbourne is Great for Freediving